US defence chief Mattis says Trump is '100 percent' with him | AFP - This kiji is

 "But General Mattis is a good guy.
 We get along very well.
 He may leave.
 I mean, at some point, everybody leaves."

-Earlier on in the 20-hour flight to Vietnam -- before he'd spoken to Trump -- Mattis was asked what he'd made of Trump's comments.
+Earlier on in the 20-hour flight to Vietnam -- before he'd spoken to Trump, who himself was flying on Air Force One to Florida -- Mattis was asked what he'd made of Trump's comments.

 "Nothing at all," Mattis said.